cosmos/cosmos/whitepaper.md

 message latency, though pratical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via atomic clocks.
-It was not until the late 90s that Practical Byzantine Fault Tolerance (PBFT) was introduced as an asynchronous consensus algorithm able to tolerate up to 1/3 of processes behaving arbitrarily.
+It was not until the late 90s that Practical Byzantine Fault Tolerance (PBFT) was introduced as an efficient asynchronous consensus algorithm able to tolerate up to 1/3 of processes behaving arbitrarily.
 PBFT became the standard algorithm, spawning many variations, including most recently by IBM as part of their contribution to Hyperledger.

-The main benefit of Tendermint consensus over PBFT is that Tendermint has an improved chain structure.
+The main benefit of Tendermint consensus over PBFT is that Tendermint has an improved and simplified underlying structure, some of which is a result of embracing the blockchain paradigm.
 Tendermint blocks must commit in order, which obviates the complexity and communication overhead associated with PBFT's view-changes.
 In addition, the batching of transactions into blocks allows for regular Merkle-hashing of the application state, rather than periodic digests as